rubyonjets/jets-docs/_docs/learn/api/review-deploy.md

 ![](https://img.boltops.com/tools/jets/learn/api/review-deploy-lambda-handler.png)

 The Lambda function handler is generated as part of `jets deploy`.
-The handler is the "point of entry" for Lambda and provides interface that Lambda expects.The code routes the request to the desired controller action.
+The handler is the "point of entry" for Lambda and provides the interface that Lambda expects.
+The code routes the request to the desired controller action.

 The `Jets.process` ultimately calls the `PostsController` action methods.
 You can open `app/controllers/posts_controller.rb` and see the code we created earlier.